isomerpages/govtech-jagathestack/_2022_STC/99-contact.md

 # Get in Touch

-You may reach us at jts@tech.gov.sg for any queries
+You may contact us at jts@tech.gov.sg should you have further queries.